danielctull-forks/swift-evolution/proposals/0000-top-level-encoder-and-decoder.md

 }
 ```

-These protocols can be adopted by packages defining new decoders/encoders and used by packages wanting their functionality as described above.
-A user of two independent pacakges will then just be able to use them together with no overhead because of these common protocols defined in the standard library.
+These protocols can be adopted by packages defining new decoders or encoders and those wanting the functionality described above.

 ## Detailed design